rgeraldes24/hyperion/docs/ir-breaking-changes.rst

 Hyperion IR-based Codegen Changes
 *********************************

-Hyperion can generate ZVM bytecode in two different ways:
+Hyperion can generate QRVM bytecode in two different ways:
-Either directly from Hyperion to ZVM opcodes ("old codegen") or through an intermediate representation ("IR") in Yul ("new codegen" or "IR-based codegen").
+Either directly from Hyperion to QRVM opcodes ("old codegen") or through an intermediate representation ("IR") in Yul ("new codegen" or "IR-based codegen").

 The IR-based code generator was introduced with an aim to not only allow